alexdoronin/screentest/README.md

 # Screentest
+Screentest.html will help you to test resolutions on different devices.
+You will be able to better understand behavior of breakpoints on different devices/screens.

-1) Show info about device's resolutions.
-It shows CSS resolution, device screen ratio, physical resolution.
+1) It shows info about screen: CSS resolution, device screen ratio, physical resolution.

-2) It displays range in which you are.
+2) It displays range in which you are (in terms of breakpoint's ranges).

-# Description
+## Description
 Sometimes it useful to see what resolution do you have on your devices.
-What breakpoints we need for this device and how it will work on it.
+What breakpoints will we need for this device.
+How do you need to work with it.

 This simple html with small JS helps.
-Just put it somewhere on the web and open on your device.
+Just put this page somewhere on the web and open on your device.

 You could set an array of breakpoints.
 There are three points and four ranges.